TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-drm-and-key-delivery-fairplay-issues.md

 To get details on all failing Key delivery service request, enable the Azure monitoring diagnostic logs.
 For more information, see [Monitor Media Services metrics and diagnostic logs](https://docs.microsoft.com/azure/media-services/latest/media-services-metrics-diagnostic-logs).

-To use Fairplay you need to use the "Predefined_MultiDrmStreaming Streaming policy.
+To specify the Fairplay encryption Streaming Policy, use the "Predefined_MultiDrmStreaming".
 For an example of how to configure a Fairplay Content Key Policy option, see [Create Content Key Policies](https://github.com/Azure-Samples/media-services-v3-dotnet-tutorials/blob/master/AMSV3Tutorials/EncryptWithDRM/Program.cs#L180)

 ## **Recommended Documents**